rcmorano/gitlab-webhook-trigger/README.md

+# How to use

+Check `example.yaml` on this repository for a basic example :)

 # Notes

 It will send Github event as a Gitlab variable named `GITHUB_EVENT_B64_ENCODED` so you can then use it like this in your Gitlab job: